tel/frame/README.md

 2. worke: data aware composition of middle-level graphing objects
 3. plots: high level ploting for data exploration and discovery using formulae

-Framework happily steals ideas from d3, Trellis, and GGPlot, bringing sensible plotting to Clojure.
+Framework happily steals ideas from d3, Trellis, GGPlot, and Analemma, bringing sensible plotting to Clojure.

 ## Usage